sparrovv/gotr/README.md

 dwuznaczny, wymijający, podejrzany
 ```

-If you need only speech, specify --to flag as same as --from.
+If you need only speech, specify --to flag to be same as --from.

 ```
 $ gotr -s --from=en --to=en equivocal
 equivocal
 ```

-#### List available languages
+#### Available languages

 To get a list of available languages' codes run: